 Information (content) quality - refers to the quality of information.
 Fully supported means the app content and information aligns with the company's mission.
 The content is consistent in its scope, style and quality.
 For example, an app with a single author potentially scores higher than an app with multiple authors for information quality.
 A single author is more likely to present content that is consistent in scope, style and quality.
 Supported - the app contains information that is relatively consistent, and generally aligned with the company's mission.
-Not supported - the app does not provide information that is consistent or information that is in alignment with the company's mission.
+Not supported - the app does not provide information that is company's mission.